jkumarakshay/Weather-To-Eat-Or-Not-Dataset/README.md

 *Name* | *Data Type* | *Reason not considered*
 ------- | -------- | ---------
 business.alias | string | Every Yelp business has both a unique ID as well as a unique alias (eg: "name-of-business-separated-by-hyphen").
 These can be used interchangeably.
-However, the business alias cotains unicode characters and hence we thought using the business id is ideal and also we have the business name captured in column 'name' business.image_url | string | Since our output presents the dataset in a csv format, decision to use just the URL of the business page on Yelp and not the the URL of the image was taken business.location | object | The location object includes address1, address2, address3, city, state, zip and country.
+However, the business alias cotains unicode characters and hence we thought using the business id is ideal and also we have the business name captured in column 'name' business.image_url | string | Since our output presents the data in a csv format, decision to use just the URL of the business page on Yelp and not the the URL of the image was taken business.location | object | The location object includes address1, address2, address3, city, state, zip and country.
 The attribute display_address, instead merges all these elements as an array of strings which gives the address of the business in the standard address. business.phone | string | This attribute displays the phone number of the business in a simple format like - +17864520068 whereas the attribute we have used is the display_phone which displays the same number in a better standard format - (786) 452-0068